Chenzo/chenzo_blog/content/the-case-against-pve-only-servers-in-sea-of-thieves/index.md

 > The Sea of Thieves is neither a single player game nor a casual game.

-The threat of that ship on the horizon being an intelligent hostile force is a key difference between this game and a couch Co-op.
+The looming threat of that ship on the horizon possibly being a hostile force is a key difference between this game and a couch Co-op.

 Just joining a PvE server to grind out your rep/gold without a threat is a casual experience that doesn’t exist (and shouldn’t.
 We can talk about Alliance/Fleet servers a little farther down.)

 ---

+### **PvE / Private servers should not give out gold or rep**

+> In a game where the only progression is cosmetic and commendations, those things become the currency.
+Those things are the score.
+The value of the thing is tied to how difficult it is to acquire. **If there's a way to acquire it easily, it's value is reduced.**
-### **Pirate Legends that earned their legendary status on PvE servers are not true Legends…**

-and the ability for them to acquire the same cosmetics and glory and status while sailing in a completely safe world is a slap in the face to pirates that earned their Purples in the dangerous waters of the open Sea of Thieves.
+Pirate Legends that earned their legendary status on PvE servers are not true Legends and the ability for them to acquire the same cosmetics and glory and status while sailing in a completely safe world is a slap in the face to pirates that earned their Purples in the dangerous waters of the open Sea of Thieves.

 Almost all pirates have had their ship sunk and loot stolen while climbing the ladder to PL.
 It’s part of the game.
 There’s something about the heart-racing flight across the sea while clutching your hard-earned booty as you flee from marauders that makes that Captains Chest worth more than it’s gold you get from the gold hoarders.
 Even the gut-wrenching feeling when you respawn to your ship during a battle, only to find it new and afloat somewhere else, your old ship sunk, your loot plundered is a bittersweet but a necessary part of the magic of Sea Of Thieves.
 It’s part of our shared experience.